M-P-P-C/Signing-an-Ubuntu-Kernel-for-Secure-Boot/README.md

 ```
 </details>

-within the same directory run the following command:
+within the same directory run the following command to create our MOK key:

 ```console
  openssl req -config ./mokconfig.cnf \